Baked Bacon, Egg and Cheese Cups

 The recipe takes very little effort, and when served with sautéed potatoes and fresh spinach, it really is a satisfying meal.

 - 2 to 3 small shallots, finely chopped

 - 2 sprigs thyme, leaves removed

 - 3/4 cup Jarlsberg cheese, finely shredded

 - 6 eggs

-Serve over fresh baby spinach leaves with hash browns (recipe follows) on the side.
+- Serve over fresh baby spinach leaves alongside sautéed potatoes.